Take a moment to read today’s gospel reading.

 I like the way that the angel communicated with Joseph most clearly when Joseph was sleeping.
 Joseph was doing nothing, just sleeping, yet he woke with a clear sense of what he was to do.

-A couple of days ago Pope Francis spoke about the great example of silence Joseph gives us.
+Pope Francis has spoken about the great example of silence Joseph gives us.
 Francis reflected:

 “We must learn from Joseph to cultivate silence: that space of interiority in our days in which we give the Spirit the opportunity to regenerate us, to console us, to correct us.
 I am not saying to fall into muteness, no. Silence.
 But very often, each one of us look inside, when we are working on something and when we finish, immediately we look for our telephone to make another call… we are always like this.
 And this does not help, this makes us slip into superficiality.
 Profoundness of the heart grows with silence, silence that is not mutism as I said, but which leaves space for wisdom, reflection and the Holy Spirit.
 We are afraid of moments of silence.
 Let us not be afraid!
 It will do us good.”
 (Full text at this link)